fulcrumapp/fulcrum-js/README.markdown

 #### update

 Update an object.
-Parameters are an id, object and a callback.
+Parameters are an id, an object and a callback.

 The id is the unique id for the resource to be updated.